osorensen/hdme/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Removed tidyverse from the Suggests field of DESCRIPTION, and instead added the packages dplyr and tidyr explicitly.
-* Replaced library(tidyverse) in the vignette with library(dplyr), library(tidyr), and library(ggplot2).
+* Removed Rglpk from **Imports** to **Suggests** in DESCRIPTION. lpSolveAPI has been added to **Suggests**.
+The reason is that the dependence on Rglpk causes the build to fail on OS X in the CRAN package Checks.
+In the underlying code, I have implemented a solution which uses lpSolveAPI rather than Rglpk in cases where the user does not have Rglpk.
+This should cause the package to pass the CRAN checks also for OS X, as it no longer import Rglpk.

 ## Test environments
-* local OS X install, R 3.4.4
+* local OS X install, R 3.5.0
+* local Windows 10 install, R 3.5.0
+* local Ubuntu 16.04 install, R 3.4.4
 * win-builder (devel and release)

 ## R CMD check results